Private: Wealth in a changing world

 As you work to build a financial future for yourself and the ones you love, it is beneficial to have a perspective on the world around you and the outside factors that may impact how your wealth can grow and thrive in a global economy.

-The market (measured by the S&P 500 ETF, SPY) added a massive 5.22% +/- in February speeding up from January’s 1.59% +/- and hitting all-time highs not surpassed since 2022.
-I expect markets over the next month to take a break while hovering around all-time highs with downside ranging in the 1-5% range until earning season is upon us again in April.
+The market (measured by the S&P 500 ETF, SPY) was up a massive 2.69% +/- in January, reversing December’s -2.73% +/-, and up 2.69% +/- for the year/2025 (What a start to the year!).
+I still feel that markets are valued a little high and expect heightened volatility, but valuations are still lower than levels experienced in 2021.
 At AWMS, we still own equities/stocks for the same reasons we always have for their long-term growth and consistent dividend cash flow.
-Although markets can be volatile at times, dividend and interest payments continue to pour in like Rhine Falls.
+Although markets can be volatile at times, dividend and interest payments continue to pour in like Victoria Falls.

 Please continue to make healthy decisions like washing your hands, getting plenty of sleep, eating balanced meals, staying hydrated, and taking a stroll if you feel like it.
 Reach out to a friend or loved one and have a great conversation.